Documentation Index

 Pagination and Page Size

-- Page size – At the bottom of the table, use the page-size dropdown to choose how many contacts per page.
+The table is paginated to keep the list fast and manageable.- Page size – At the bottom of the table, use the page-size dropdown to choose how many contacts per page.
 Options are typically 25, 50, 100, 250, 500, and 1000.
 The default is 25.
 Your choice is remembered.

 - Navigation – Use Previous and Next (or equivalent) to move between pages.
 The footer shows the current range (e.g. “1–25 of 500 contacts”).

-- Click View (or the view/open icon) in the row’s actions column.
+For each contact row you can open the full contact panel:- Click View (or the view/open icon) in the row’s actions column.

 - A panel opens on the right (or left in RTL) with the contact’s full details.